hadolint/hadolint/docs/INTEGRATION.md

 For Drone CI, a basic shell is similiarly required.

-Add the following job to your project's `.drone.yml` pipeline:
+Add the following job to your project's `.drone.yml` pipeline (drone version 0.8 or earlier):

 ```yaml
   hadolint: